drhoet/avr-remote/README.md

 ## Requirements
 1. Python 3
 2. aiohttp (`pip3 install aiohttp` should do the trick)
+3. aiohttp-devtools (`pip3 install aiohttp-devtools` should do the trick)

 ## Extra requirements if using for Onkyo AVR
 1. onkyo-eiscp (https://github.com/miracle2k/onkyo-eiscp)